Characterization of Circular-arc Graphs: III. Chordal Graphs: Introduction

-Theorem~\ref{thm:main} summarizes all graphs in regions~2--5.
-Note that all~$\otimes$ graphs are in Regions~2 and~4 by Proposition~\ref{lem:o-graphs}, and a chordal forbidden induced subgraph of circular-arc graphs is in region~3 or~5 if and only if it contains an induced copy of some graph in region 1.
+We also characterize chordal graphs that are not Helly circular-arc graphs.
+We use the Venn diagram in Figure~\ref{fig:venn-diagram} to illustrate the relationship of these classes.
+Theorem~\ref{thm:main} summarizes all graphs in regions~2--5, and we can put them into the regions.
+Note that all~$\otimes$ graphs are in Regions~2 and~4 by Proposition~\ref{lem:o-graphs}, and a chordal forbidden induced subgraph of circular-arc graphs is in region~3 or~5 if and only if it contains an induced copy of some graph in region~0.
+Joeris et al.~\cite{joeris-11-hcag} showed that region~0 comprises $\overline{S_{k}}$ for all~$k\ge 3$, and we~\cite{cao-24-split-cag} have previously charted regions~2 and~3: Figure~\ref{fig:net-star}--\ref{fig:whipping-top-derived},~$\overline{S_{k}^{+}}, k \ge 3$, or~$\otimes(a, b)$ with~$1 \le b \le 2 \le a$.
 Interestingly, region~5 comprises a single graph.

-\begin{corollary} Region~4 comprises long claw, whipping top$^\star$, the graph in Figure~\ref{fig:(S4+)-e}, $\otimes(a, b), b \ge 3$, and $\otimes(a_{0}, a_{1}, \ldots, a_{2 p - 1})$ with $p \ge 2$.
+\begin{corollary} Region~4 comprises long claw, whipping top$^\star$, the graph in Figure~\ref{fig:(S4+)-e},~$\otimes(a, b), b \ge 3$, and~$\otimes(a_{0}, a_{1}, \ldots, a_{2 p - 1})$ with~$p \ge 2$.
 Region~5 comprises only the graph in Figure~\ref{fig:extended-net}. \end{corollary}

-Regions 1, 2, and 4 together are the minimal chordal graphs that are not Helly circular-arc graphs. \begin{corollary} A chordal graph is a Helly circular-arc graph if and only if it does not contain an induced copy of long claw, whipping top$^\star$, a graph in Figures~\ref{fig:long-claw-derived}, \ref{fig:whipping-top-derived}, \ref{fig:(S4+)-e}, $\overline{S_{k}}, k \ge 3$, or an~$\otimes$ graph. \end{corollary}
+Regions~0, 2, and 4 together are the minimal chordal graphs that are not Helly circular-arc graphs. \begin{corollary} A chordal graph is a Helly circular-arc graph if and only if it does not contain an induced copy of long claw, whipping top$^\star$, a graph in Figures~\ref{fig:long-claw-derived}, \ref{fig:whipping-top-derived}, \ref{fig:(S4+)-e},~$\overline{S_{k}}, k \ge 3$, or an~$\otimes$ graph. \end{corollary}

 Let us put our work into context.
 By imposing restrictions on the intersection pattern between arcs, more than a dozen subclasses of circular-arc graphs have been defined and studied in the literature~\cite{lin-09-cag-and-subclasses}.
 Several of them have been characterized by forbidden induced subgraphs.
 They are mostly in the lower levels of the class hierarchy.
 The class of chordal circular-arc graphs is the second subclass that contains all interval graphs, and the only previous one was normal Helly circular-arc graphs~\cite{cao-17-nhcag}.
 The characterizations of both subclasses are achieved through connecting the forbidden induced subgraphs and minimal non-interval graphs.